timbrandin/docker-drupal/README.md

 > Notice!
 We're automounting the exposed ports with `-P`.

-Here's an example running the container and forwarding `localhost:8080` to the container, (notice on OSX it will be your virtual machine's IP instead of localhost):
+Here's an example running the container and forwarding `localhost:8080` to the container, (notice on OSX/Windows it will be your virtual machine's IP instead of localhost):

 ```
 docker run -d -p 8080:80 --name drupal -t timbrandin/drupal